Sold Out - ₱3,000.00

 Twilight Struggle's Event cards add detail and flavor to the game.
 They cover a vast array of historical happenings, from the Arab- Israeli conflicts of 1948 and 1967, to Vietnam and the U.S. peace movement, to the Cuban Missile Crisis and other such incidents that brought the world to the brink of nuclear annihilation.
 Subsystems capture the prestige-laden Space Race as well as nuclear tensions, with the possibility of game-ending nuclear war.

-A deluxe edition, published in 2009 includes the following changes from the basic game:
+The deluxe edition, published in 2009 includes the following changes from the basic game:

 There are also the deluxe mounted map and deluxe euro-style countersheet upgrades.